laminlabs/lamin-docs/docs/security.md

 - On the **Team plan**, distributed Postgres server endpoints, by default, are accessible from any IP on the public internet while being protected through vulnerability scans.
 Access from suspicious IP addresses is immediately black-listed.
 You can opt to only allow access from specific whitelisted IP addresses.
 - On the **Enterprise plan**, Postgres servers can be deployed in your VPC in your AWS account.

-On the Team & Enterprise plans, LaminHub provides a layer for AWS that makes storage access management more secure & intuitive ({doc}`access`).
+On the Team & Enterprise plans, LaminHub provides a layer for AWS that makes access management more intuitive ({doc}`access`).

 ## Security at Lamin